Medical Equipment & Home Modifications: What Medicare Will (and Won’t) Cover

 Even in its early days, Medicare didn’t cover everything, but there weren’t as many senior care options then either.
 Also, in defense of the average American, the ins and outs of Medicare can be quite complex; few people truly understand its scope and most won’t even learn about it until there is a need.

-Joseph L. Matthews, an attorney, author and senior editor at Caring.com, writes about Medicare, Medicaid, and Veterans Administration (VA) coverage of home equipment (power scooters, hospital beds, walkers, etc.) or modifications (widening hallways, installing grab bars, etc.) in this recent article, posted at Caring.com.
+Joseph L. Matthews, an attorney, author and senior editor at Caring.com, writes about Medicare, Medicaid, and Veterans Administration (VA) coverage of home equipment (power scooters, hospital beds, walkers, etc.) or modifications (widening hallways, installing grab bars, etc.) at Caring.com.
 According to the piece, Medicare and Medicaid will cover some medical equipment but will not cover any home modifications.
 Here are a few other highlights from the article:

 - Medicare Part B covers a portion of the purchase or lease of certain approved types of DME (durable medical equipment).
 You cannot use Part B to cover things like stairlifts, wheelchair ramps or walk-in tubs, as these would be permanently installed in the consumer’s home.

 - Some people have elected to enroll in a Medicare Advantage Plan (Medicare Part C); if so, you may be eligible for comparable (or greater) coverage on DME.
-For more specifics on where to rent or purchase the equipment (a list “participating suppliers”), how much is covered and what comes out of pocket, and other details of the benefit, check out the Medicare website: Medicare.gov, or download and review this official PDF, Coverage of Durable Medical Equipment and Other Devices.
+For more specifics on where to rent or purchase the equipment (a list “participating suppliers”), how much is covered and what comes out of pocket, and other details of the benefit, check out the Medicare website: Medicare.gov, or review the official list of Durable Medical Equipment Coverage guidelines.

 - The coverage of DME is similar to that of Medicare; again, home modifications (like wider hallways) are not covered.
 However, several states have special Medicaid pilot programs that will cover some home modifications for eligible consumers.
 Check with your local Medicaid office to find out if such a program is available in your community.